ryanrossi/dynamic-pagerank/README.md

 Setup
 -----

-Start matlab in the directory where you unzipped the dynamic_pr.tar.gz file
+Start matlab in the directory where you unzipped the `dynamic_pagerank.zip` file

     $ matlab
     >> setup_paths